Nidhirajput12345/MVC-Movie/MVC Movie/README.txt

 after that I add search string inorder to search movie list from the database that I created all the names that are require for created movie list such as rating , release date and many more but when i testing then i got error

+2024/06/06
+1330
+i solved the prevoius error and modify the movies controller to list the name of the movies Add search string also did some chages that is related to id and index

+Part 8
+1355
+Added  Rating
+i did some Changes In Edit, Index.
+Add Rating in Index, Create, Delete, Index, ... running perfectly

+ Part 9
+ 1401
+  In Last step i Added Validation, Added StringLenght, RegularExpression, Range Edit coding for the delete.
+  Finally .... it finished
+  runs everything perfectly

+  Total hours : 5.30 hrs